alphagov/govuk-developer-docs/source/manual/dns.html.md

 and add `NS` records for that node.

 We __do not__ manage DNS for service domains.
 If you get a request asking you to add anything other than `NS` records, it should be rejected.
-This is so that we're not the single point of DNS for government.
+This is so we're not the single point of DNS for government.

 There are ongoing plans to move this responsibility to a different part of GDS.